Skip to main content

 Program requirements

-Teachers are expected to read the book Finger Bone by Hiroki Takahashi before the workshop and be prepared to share one elegant quotation that stood out to them.
-We will send participants a copy of the book for free.
+Teachers were expected to read the book Finger Bone by Hiroki Takahashi before the workshop and be prepared to share one elegant quotation that stood out to them.
+We sent participants a copy of the book for free.

 Date and Time